-What is relationship and sex education (RSE)?
+What is relationship, sex and health education (RSHE)?

 At Godalming Junior School, we define relationship, sex and health education as lifelong learning about physical, moral and emotional development.
 We believe relationships and sex education is vital for pupils at our school; we teach the importance of different types of relationships that our pupils may experience in their lives, including marriage and civil partnerships.
-Our school's overarching aims are that pupils understand what stable relationships, respect, love and care look like.
-During the program of study at Godalming Junior School, we will teach about sex, sexuality, sexual health and the changes that will happen during puberty.
+Our school's overarching aims are that pupils understand what stable relationships, respect, love, consent and care look like.
+During the program of study at Godalming Junior School, we will teach about sex, sexuality, sexual health, gender and the changes that will happen during puberty.
 This learning is not about the promotion of sexual orientation or sexual activity.